andycroll/andycroll.com/_posts/2011/2011-05-16-running-reddotrubyconf-2011.markdown

 250 people drink a lot.
 Jason and I filled a family sedan with bottled water and Coke Zero from a local hypermarket.
 Twice.
 I chose those particular drinks because I knew that I would eventually drink anything that was left over, but there was hardly anything left.

 The caterer was excellent.
-As we didn't have time to do a lot of testing and tasting, we truly got lucky on this one.
+As we didn’t have time to do a lot of testing and tasting, we truly got lucky on this one.

 <span class="run-in">Be pessimistic.</span> My initial estimate for the conference was about 100-120 attendees on a single day.
 This was my first conference so I wanted to minimize my risk and amount of work!
 I was encouraged to aim a bit bigger, in particular by Chris, who always had the vision that this could be a bigger event.
 But I designed the event so we could grow to accommodate more people if the demand was there.